-Tickets are adults $20 each and students $15 each.
+Play tickets for adults are $20 each and students are $15 each.
 Tickets can be purchased online or at the door.
 Tickets ordered online will not be mailed out, but can be picked up at the door.
+High school and college students please present your student IDs when picking up your tickets.

 Orsino, the Duke of lllyria, is in love with his neighbour, the Countess Olivia.
 She has sworn to avoid men’s company for seven years while she mourns the death of her brother, so rejects him.
 Nearby a group of sailors arrive on shore with a young woman, Viola, who has survived a shipwreck in a storm at sea.
 Viola mourns the loss of her twin brother but decides to dress as a boy to get work as a page to Duke Orsino.